jharwell/sierra/docs/src/tutorials/hpc/cluster_setup.rst

    the EXACT name you want it to be callable with on the cmdline via ``--project``.

 #.
-Read the documentation for :doc:`HPC plugins <plugins>`, and select and
+Read the documentation for :ref:`ln-hpc-plugins`, and select and
    appropriate plugin to use.
 Be sure to define all necessary environment variables!!

-..
-WARNING:: Before invoking SIERRA in a cluster environment, you must ``cd`` to the directory where it is cloned; this is a limitation which will be removed in the future once SIERRA is a pypi package.